Italy Self Guided Walking / Tuscany

 Arrival in Chiusi where you are met by our Italian representative who will transfer your to Montepulciano and orient you to your tour.
 (The train takes about an hour and a half from Rome and trains operate every 2 hours throughout the day.
 See travel information below.)
 Hotel in Montepulicano, one of Tuscany’s highest hilltop towns.
 Renowned for its Vino Nobile, Montepulciano also boasts a unique blend of Renaissance architecture and is perched on a narrow ridge of volcanic rock.

 The walking today crosses a beautiful region of rolling hills, oak woods and lovely villages.
+The Crete landscape is no doubt one of the most famous in the world; rolling hills in all the shades of brown or green; sturdy brick farm houses crowning the hilltops and cypress lined alleys design a perfect scenery that inspired painters since the Middle ages.
 Your destination tonight is Bagno Vignoni, a thermal spa town where the main square is a basin of steaming hot water.
 This is considered by many to be the most charming village in all of Tuscany!
 Hotel in Bagno Vignoni.

 Montalcino is renowned for its ruby-red Brunello wines, so you’ll spend much of the day strolling through vineyards as well as olive groves.
 Then you’ll enter the primeval landscape of the crete senesi , where shepherds tend the sheep whose milk is used to make pecorino cheese.
 Spend the next 2 nights at a delightful inn near Buonconvento.